 After three and a half years on Oahu, I’m still constantly wowed and blown away by the beauty of this island.
 Even simple drives to a local park or convenience store have opened my eyes to beauty that I had never noticed before.

 It’s easy to miss the comfort dishes from home, but being the melting pot that it is, Hawaii offers the opportunity to discover new tastes from around the world!
 Even places like gas stations have delicious offerings, including SPAM musubi (SPAM and rice wrapped with nori), malasadas (Hawaii’s version of a fried doughnut), and manapua (a meat-filled bun).

 Ever heard of poke?
 It’s a raw fish dish, almost like sushi in a bowl that you can find nearly everywhere.
-And speaking of sushi, it’s some of the freshest you’ll ever find, as fish is caught and brought in daily.
+The sushi is some of the freshest you’ll ever find, as fish is caught daily.
 Fishing charters even make it possible to catch your own deep-sea ahi for fresh fish at home!

 At a luau, you can find tender kalua pork, pulled straight from the in-ground cooking pit and poi, made from taro root pulled from the ground!

 Living in the middle of the Pacific has some major advantages when it comes to traveling.
 Australia, New Zealand, Fiji, and Japan are a mere skip and a hop away.

 One of the biggest perks of traveling from Oahu is the availability of Space A flights.
 These free flights from Joint Base Pearl Harbor Hickam fly to bases all over the world.

 Island hopping is a fantastic option for travel in Hawaii as well, and 4-day weekends are the perfect opportunity!
 Each of the Hawaiian Islands has its own unique terrain and claim to fame!
 The Big Island is my favorite and taking a helicopter tour over a live volcano is near the top of my all-time best experiences list!